Hexworks/hexworks-site/_tutorials/2018-12-28-how-to-make-a-roguelike-views-screens-inputs.md

 Let's start using them by replacing our skeleton code with a `StartView`:

 > I suggest putting all our `View`s in a single package, to keep it organized: `view`.
+In Kotlin all classes, interfaces and objects go to their own file just as you would do it with Java.
+So if you come from the Python world keep this in mind.

 ```kotlin
 import org.hexworks.zircon.api.ColorThemes